 There's a secret way to know if a new batch is ready.

 In case you're concerned about Costco running out of its rotisserie chickens before you can make your way to the back of the store, we've got it on good authority that when you hear the bell ringing from the Costco deli, it means a fresh batch is ready.
-Now go, go, go before the rest of the shoppers beat you to it.
+Now go—before the other shoppers beat you to it!

-Costco proudly labels its rotisserie chickens "gluten-free," which is great for customers who may have a gluten sensitivity.
-Some rotisserie chickens include flour to help the skin crisp up, but Costco's chickens don't.
+Unlike some rotisserie chickens that have flour to help the skin crisp up, Costco proudly labels its rotisserie chickens "gluten-free," which is great for customers who may have a gluten sensitivity.

 Costco has its own chicken plant.